learn-javascript-courses/checkin/README.md

 [ <text input> ]

 Great!
-How are you feeling today? (select one)
+How are you feeling today?

 🙁 😐 😃